mvfc/tuya-ipc-terminal/README.md

 ```
 docker build -t tuya_ipc:latest
 ```
-For the initial setup, using the password method, run an interactive setup on a temporary container for creating the authentication files (replace with your region/email):
+For the initial setup, run an interactive setup on a temporary container for creating the authentication files (replace with your region/email):

 ```
 docker run --rm -it -v ./tuya_data:/app/.tuya_data tuya_ipc:latest ./tuya-ipc-terminal auth add eu-central user@example.com